Skip to content

 Limit Periods

-For USAGE and LIMIT billing types, components can have consumption limits:
+For USAGE and LIMIT billing types, components can have consumption limits with different billing cycles:

 • MONTHLY: Reset limits every month (e.g., 100 GB storage/month)